navidstuv/NuClick/README.md

 # NuClick
- Clicks inside the nuclei or draw a scribble inside glands to obtain segmentation.
+ Click inside the nuclei or draw a scribble/squiggle inside glands to obtain segmentation.
  This is Keras implementation of NuClick ([link to paper]( https://arxiv.org/pdf/1909.03253.pdf ))